NicelyCla/SORT-socket-stream/README.md

 # SORT-socket-stream
-***

 The assignment refers to track A).
 The HUB process receives a chosen number of temperatures from J sensors.
 For each sensor temperature, a child is created that takes care of the transmission to the hub.
 The hub waits for J connected processes and then the temperatures are sent to the server which takes care of forwarding them to the actuators already listening.
-They calculate the average and the user is asked to unsubscribe.
+They calculate the average and the user is asked to unsubscribe.<br /><br />

-## Summary
-1. [Launch of the application] (# Launch)
-### Application launch
-***
 The executables are launched first:
-$ ./hub "J" (default J = 2)
+$ ./hub "J" (default J = 2)<br />
-$ ./server
+$ ./server<br />
-subsequently the actuators are registered:
+subsequently the actuators are registered:<br />
-$ ./actuators "name" "(i / d)"
+$ ./actuators "name" "(i / d)"<br /><br />

-Tgoal and the list of sensor names to be entered will be requested iteratively. e.g .:
+Tgoal and the list of sensor names to be entered will be requested iteratively. e.g .:<br />
 ------------------------------------
 $ ./actuators a1 i
 Tgoal = 23